 Before we begin the Strategic Planning process, I like to meet with several key people within the organization.

 I try to ask several questions below, doing my best to document the responses.

-From the responses and how much overlap or separation I understand, we can then develop the best way to co-create a strategic plan for the organization.
+From the responses and how much overlap or separation I understand, we can develop the best way to co-create a strategic plan for the organization.

 24 pre-strategic planning questions